ArtofStrategy1/ArtofStrategy/frontend/data2int-web/README.md

 - Created a backup for the html page used by the "[Light] Postgres_V4" n8n workflow.

 - Created a backup for the html page used by the working version of supabase annotated with "supabase-w".

+[Elijah] (08/19):

+- Created another HTML page called `index-working-copy.html`, please do not remove this.
+This will only work with "DONT_USE Supabase_V1" n8n workflow.